 Not ideal for stomach sleepers

-The All Night Cooling Pillow is a simple yet supportive cooling pillow from heritage mattress and sleeper brand, Sealy.
+The All Night Cooling Pillow is a simple yet supportive cooling pillow from the heritage mattress and sleeper brand, Sealy.
 Featuring two-inch gussets on all four sides, it provides head and neck support for folks who prefer sleeping on their backs or sides.
 The brand's proprietary bio-based HeiQ Smart Temp cooling technology is designed to adjust to your body temperature to keep you cool throughout the night.

 Bear in mind this pillow isn't adjustable, and the shell doesn't come off.
 However, the entire thing is machine-washable for your convenience.
 Not only that, but Sealy backs this product with an almost unheard-of lifetime warranty.